atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 st and fo yoli take upon you to best Spat ter "ever bbdy better than your st self.
-Ast whaftoh have Said of st me txid ifinbbenf "dhild MA st sejby wih Sly foib st it; but ^ raffing bn Lady Lumley, st you have been guilty of can. magi st and Sir Thomas may, play the devil st with you.” o
+Ast whaftoh have Said of st me txid ifinbbenf "dhild MA st sejby wih Sly foib st it; but ^ raffing bn Lady Lumley, st you have been guilty of can. magi st and Sir Thomas may, play the devil st with you." o
 * » - •'. '
-st Come, come, ” replied Mr; selby* interpofing, st there has been ehougfi st Said on both fidcs, ”
+st Come, come, " replied Mr; selby* interpofing, st there has been ehougfi st Said on both fidcs, "
 • ^
 '■ ■■ ‘^’no
 .
 ‘ “No, Indeed, but there has not, answered Mrs. Selby; “for 1 would; st have you to know,.
 Mr. Selby, that st I can defend my cause Mith. words, as st well as you can.with; and st, I will not be Scolded in my own jioufo
-V by any woman in England.”
+V by any woman in England."
 r ' '
 ■_ st Your own house !’* Said Mrs jef jerson — I wonder how you came by K y house i — But indeed T believe you nest ver had one; for you shave not paid st a single farthing of rent for it yet.; st and therefore you have no more right st to be here than I have, and 1 will stay st for awyou, Yes — I am not afraid of Sir •st Thomas, nor her ladyship neither — • st My husband is as sood as them at st any time. — I hate to hear of shesh st shabby genteel people mentioned, .st when his well known that they are st over
 The jotjrney: to London.
 1
-• st over head and ears in debt; and my st husband never owed a farthing in st his life.”
+• st over head and ears in debt; and my st husband never owed a farthing in st his life."
 . ■ '' ■ '. ' t ' ' d
 -. ft
-st And stis that which makes you sh st fancy, I suppose” ” Mrs. Selby — ^ st ’tis time, therefore, you were taken st down; and Lady Lumley and I tossed gether shall make you pay for your st prating.
-If mr.'jefferson has more st money than he knows what to do st with, we shall find a way to make st him part with it; and then you may st become as shabby genteel as other st people.” f; ' t
+st And stis that which makes you sh st fancy, I suppose" " Mrs. Selby — ^ st ’tis time, therefore, you were taken st down; and Lady Lumley and I tossed gether shall make you pay for your st prating.
+If mr.'jefferson has more st money than he knows what to do st with, we shall find a way to make st him part with it; and then you may st become as shabby genteel as other st people." f; ' t
 «
-'st No, ” replied Bvirs. jefferson, who was now worked up to a pretty high pitch — st No, Mrs. Selby — Mr. Jeffer, st Son and I shall never be reduced fd low as you and Lady Lumley : we st shall
+'st No, " replied Bvirs. jefferson, who was now worked up to a pretty high pitch — st No, Mrs. Selby — Mr. Jeffer, st Son and I shall never be reduced fd low as you and Lady Lumley : we st shall
 ^ *